 Travelling to Belfast

-Flights to and from Northern Ireland are resuming all the time and ferry services continue to run too.
-Please check with individual providers for the latest information/ timetables and precautions you need to take whilst travelling.
+Please check with individual transport providers for the latest information and precautions you need to take before planning a visit.

 Visit Belfast Welcome Centre